 This Coca-Cola cake is rich, moist, fudgy, and worth your effort.

 Total time: 1 hour and 5 minutes (including 10 minutes of cooling time)

 Looking at this Texas sheet cake Bundt cake, you may think it’s hard to make.
 But in contrast, it is simple to make.
 The Bundt cake is moist beyond imagination with rich chocolate frosting and nutty pecans.
 And thanks to the cake mix, you only need minimum ingredients.

 The main difference between this Bundt cake and the regular ones is the doughnut-like shape with a hole in the center.
 The cake looks extremely elegant and eye-catching when it has no decoration.

 Make sure to check its doneness with a toothpick and judge based on the number of crumbs on the toothpick.
 Another thing to remember is only to pour the warm frosting on the cooled cake.
 Wait until the frosting is set to serve.

 Total time: About 10 minutes

-Who wants to make ice cream out of snow?
-But this Texas snow ice cream is something else.
-Make the fun winter-time treat for your kids with just four ingredients: fresh-fallen snow, heavy cream, condensed milk, and vanilla.
-Of course, the sprinkles are here for extra prettiness.
+Who wants to make wonderful after-meal ice cream using snow?
+This Texas snow ice cream is something else.
+Make the fun winter-time treat for your kids with just four ingredients: fresh-fallen snow, heavy cream, condensed milk, and vanilla with the sprinkles for extra flare.